 - -If your local media can't promote your event beforehand, send a follow up story with a photo and the total raised. - -It can be tough to get your story in the press but it is always worth a try.

 Putting the 'Super' in 'SuperLewis'

 Lewis was diagnosed with stage 4 Burkitt's lymphoma in 2015, just two days before his sixth birthday.

-After intensive chemotherapy in The Royal Marsden's Oak Centre for Children and Young People, he went into remission a year later.
+After intensive chemotherapy at The Royal Marsden, he went into remission in the summer of 2015.